Aromatherapy for your liver

-Take a deep breath, inhale an essential oil that will regulate the nervous system such as mandarin (citrus reticulata), wait a few minutes allowing your heartbeat to go back to normal, then eat little bites, slowly.
+Take a deep breath, inhale an essential oil that will regulate the nervous system such as mandarin (citrus reticulata), wait a few minutes allowing your heartbeat to go back down to normal, then eat small bites, slowly.

-Favor organic fruits and vegetables, organic meat and poultry
+Favor organic fruits and vegetables, meat and poultry

 They contain less pesticides, hormones, antibiotics, saturated fat, preservatives, coloring and artificial sugar than processed food.